Understanding Probiotics For Pets

 Probiotics for pets are live enzymes, yeasts, and microorganisms, including the healthy bacteria Bifidobacterium and Lactobacillus.
 These healthy bacteria are found in all kinds of things: yogurt, sauerkraut, cottage cheese, kombucha, sourdough bread, apple cider vinegar, etc. But while most humans are getting healthy doses of good bacteria in our daily meals, pups aren’t eating Yoplait for their midmorning snack—or eating a diet that’s as varied as their wild wolf ancestors.

 Vets encourage probiotics for most pets, particularly those whose normal digestion might be upset by food change, travel, stress, separation anxiety, or aging.
 In low doses, they’re great for puppies, too, whose digestive systems are still forming.
 Owners often report noticing firming stools, brighter eyes, more settled tummies, and less gas.
 New studies also suggest that probiotics for may reduce the need for antibiotics, treat kidney stones, prevent cavities and gum disease, battle cancer, and help animals lose weight.

-The Honest Kitchen’s special probiotic blend—called Pro Bloom—is an all-natural goat’s milk probiotic formula that’s great for both dogs and cats.
-With a whopping 5 billion active probiotics and digestive enzymes, it can mixed with The Honest Kitchen’s dehydrated food or served alone as a nutritious liquid snack.
+The Honest Kitchen’s Instant Goat’s Milk is an all-natural goat’s milk probiotic formula that’s great for both dogs and cats.
+With a whopping 5 billion active probiotics and digestive enzymes, it can be mixed with The Honest Kitchen’s dehydrated food or served alone as a nutritious liquid snack.
 With no pesticides, chemicals, or growth hormones, it’s the perfect bedtime beverage.